Hakea oleifolia: Description

 Hakea oleifolia is an upright, rounded shrub or tree that typically grows to a height of 2 to 10 m.
 It blooms from August to October and produces strong sweetly scented white large flowers on short racemes in leaf axils.
 Up to 28 showy flowers may appear per raceme.
 Leaves are elliptic olive-like 3-9 cm long by 0.5-2.5 cm wide and smooth edged or sparsely toothed.
 The ovoid fruit are horned woody capsules 2-3 cm long by 1-2 cm wide and taper to two prominent horns.

 Taxonomy and naming

 Hakea oleifolia was first formally described by Carl Meisner in 1856 and the description published in Transactions of the Linnean Society.
-Named from the genus Olea- olive and from the Latin folium - a leaf, referring to the resemblance of the leaf to that of the olive tree.
+Named from the genus Olea- olive and from the Latin folium 'leaf', referring to the resemblance of the leaf to that of the olive tree.